 Each work represents a universe of its own, resembling remote nebulae, novae or microcopic bacterial forms; sites of death, birth, growth and decay.

 While watercolor may be the project's main medium, I view the archive as a form that is equally diffuse and pliable, allowing the potential to merge fiction and reality.

-Reduced Observations takes its name from the work of 18th and 19th century astronomers William, Caroline and John Herschel, and refers to the astronomical practice of re-examining and data reduction of previously registered astronomical observations.
+Reduced Observations takes its name from the astronomical practice of re-examination and data reduction of previously registered astronomical observations.

 21 x 29,7 cm